zalewski26/sports-app-2021/README.md

-# SportsApp
+# Sports App
-Aplikacja napisana na zaliczenie kursu Aplikacje Mobilne, pozwalająca na pobieranie informacji o wynikach meczów z 4 czołowych lig piłkarskich oraz NBA.
+An application implemented for the Mobile Applications course at Wrocław University of Science and Technology.
+It allows to download information about the results of games from the 4 leading football leagues and the NBA.
-Autorzy: Paweł Zalewski, Konrad Kręcichwost, Radosław Wojtczak, Kamil Sakowicz.
+Authors: Paweł Zalewski, Konrad Kręcichwost, Radoslaw Wojtczak, Kamil Sakowicz.

 ![208161583_306814371155435_8470507650014107404_n](https://user-images.githubusercontent.com/62362301/123665074-3aba7b00-d838-11eb-8729-03ba6db3694c.jpg)
 ![207408427_497162504709859_3870055580320072693_n](https://user-images.githubusercontent.com/62362301/123665138-473ed380-d838-11eb-92c7-fbe1b6642029.jpg)